coreybutler/tappedout/README.md

 _Alternative output formats:_

 TAP (Test Anything Protocol) is a language-agnostic format for documenting test results.
 However, there are many different formatters available if you search npm/github.
-It's actually pretty easy to create your own using [tap-parser](https://github.com/tapjs/tap-parser) or similar library.
+It's actually pretty easy to create your own using [tap-parser](https://github.com/tapjs/tap-parser) or a similar library.

 ## API